XavaDigital/ServerlessSaas/content/posts/here-is-what-i-learned-at-the-worlds-biggest-react-conference.md

   over 25 speakers.
 Let me tell you five things I learned on a day filled with great talks, lots of coffee, and of course some beers.
 category: article
+image: img/harps-joseph-tavpde7fxgy-unsplash.jpg
 tags:
   - react
   - events
 ---

 On Friday, April 13th, three colleagues and I from [Inspire](https://www.inspire.nl/) attended the biggest React conference in the world:[React Amsterdam](https://react.amsterdam/).
 Together with 1200 frontend and full stack developers from across the globe, we gathered in the tech heart of Europe for an event with over 25 speakers.

 Let me tell you five things I learned on a day filled with great talks, lots of coffee, and of course some beers.

 ## 1. Reactive programming

 There will always be a new JavaScript framework to learn.
-Technology will continue to evolve and change, and developers will continue to rewrite applications. *[Tracy Lee](https://twitter.com/ladyleet) talked about reactive programming, which can enable you to just copy-paste most of your code from framework to framework.*
+Technology will continue to evolve and change, and developers will continue to rewrite applications. _[Tracy Lee](https://twitter.com/ladyleet) talked about reactive programming, which can enable you to just copy-paste most of your code from framework to framework._

 In her talk, Tracy showed why reactive programming can be a more efficient way to code.
 She also discussed how it has been adopted by industry leaders such as Netflix, Slack, Microsoft, and Facebook as the new standard for developing applications.
 It seems very promising, especially libraries like RxJS, that help developers deliver complex features quicker with less, more maintainable code.